tatdig/Tatoshis/README.md

 Current version: 1.3.1

-Minecraft with real money!
+Minecraft with real life cryptocurrency!
 Minecraft 1.15+ Vault Economy Provider.
 =
 TESTNET server with ChestShop3 and Tatoshis running on mc.itservicefl.com.
 Try it!
 =